zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Jon thinks he can take this graying meat, this old meat, and make something out of it, cook something that would allow him to eat it.
 I’m not so sure.
 Neither is Marta.
 She says, “You can’t be serious,” meaning yo u must be joking.
 “I’m all for,” meaning I’m in favor of, “doing my part.”
 “To  do your part” means to help in a group effort or to do your fair share of the work.

 If someone says, “I want to do my part,” that perso n wants to help the group do something.
-Not everything, but what that person thi nks would be his responsibility or his part of the work that needs t o be done.
+Not everything, but what that person thi nks would be his responsibility or his part of the work that needs to be done.
 Marta wants to do her part to stop wasting food.
 But she says, “I draw the line at eating spoiled meat.”
 The expression “to draw (draw) the line” means to i ndicate that you will not do anything beyond a certain point.
 You are indicating  the limits of something.
 You are saying how much you will accept and what you wo n’t accept.

 Notice she says, “I will draw the line at,” and the n she says, “eating spoiled meat.”
 What she’s saying here is that she’s not going to eat spoil meat.
 That’s the limit to what she will do in terms of stopping food waste.
 She won’t do that.
 She’s drawing the line at this particular action – eating “spoiled” (spoiled) meat.
 “Spoiled food” is food that you can no longer eat, usually because it is too old and has become what we would describe as “rotten” ( rotten).
 If food is “rotten,” it will make you sick if you eat it.